lkubatko/PICL/README.md

 On a Mac, open a terminal window, navigate to the directory where the source code is stored, and issue the command: gcc main.c -lm -o picl.
 The program can then be called with `./picl’.

-It is recommended that you run the two examples below before trying your own data.
-The first example will take about 30 minutes to run (reducing the number of optimization steps will reduce the time).
+It is recommended that you run the two examples before trying your own data.
+The first example will take about 30 minutes to run (reducing the number of optimization steps will reduce this time).
 The second should run in under 5 minutes.

 <br>
 <b> Please see the Documentation for additional details.</b>